JayBhatt05/MyNeuralNetwork/README.md

 # MyNeuralNetwork
-Implementation of a simple 2-layer neural network for binary classification task scratch #\n Dataset Source: Pima Indians Diabetes Database
+Implementation of a simple 2-layer neural network for binary classification task scratch using **Pima Indians Diabetes Database**